ztachip/ztachip.github.io/README.md

 preserved and obvious spelling and grammar errors corrected.

 GitHub Pages does not download or convert the source PDFs during a build.
-The workflow only builds the committed Markdown and image assets with Sphinx.
+The workflow only builds the committed Markdown and image assets with MkDocs.

 ## Local preview